asayers/tass/README.md

 <p align="center">A pager for tabular data</p>

 `tass` - it's like `less`, but for tables!
-It can read CSV/TSV and parquet files.
+It can read CSV/TSV and parquet files, and even ND-JSON in a pinch.
 It looks like this:

 <img src="https://github.com/asayers/tass/raw/master/demo.png">

 You can see tass's schema inference in action here.
-The fourth and fifth columns only contains a small number of unique values, so tass colour-codes them automatically.
+The fourth and fifth columns only contain a small number of unique values, so tass colour-codes them automatically.
 The columns to the right of those are numerical, so tass right-aligns them and shows negative values in red.